 At the end of this exercise you will have been introduced to important functionality of GIS that goes beyond the assembly of basemap information.
 You will have learned how to query GIS data based on both attribute values and spatial location.
 You will have learned how to use GIS functions to modify data and how to create new GIS data.
-Most importantly you will start developing an understanding of the role played by key fields in joining tables and relating information between tables that is fundamental to the structured organization of information in relational data models used in GIS and elsewhere.
+You'll have used both image and map services, and geoprocessing functions to create new information from the data contained in these services.